cmdruid/nostr-connect/README.md

-# nostr-nip46
+# nostr-connect

-Reference NIP-46 signing client and session manager.
+Reference implementation of the nostr-connect standard (WIP).

 ## Features

 * Nostr client for handling the JSON-RPC messages.
+* Channel manager for handling connections with signers.
-* Session manager for creating and registering sessions.
+* Session manager for managing signing sessions.
+* Request manager for handling authenticated requests.
 * Provides API for custom integration of signing methods.
-* Supports `bunker://` and `nostrconnect://` URI schemes.
+* Supports `nostrconnect://` URI scheme.

 ## Overview